 Major selection process

-When we contact you in the fall of your freshman year (usually in November), we’ll ask you if you’d like to be considered for a major other than Undergraduate Studies, Liberal Arts or Natural Sciences.
+When we contact you in the fall of your freshman year (usually in November), we’ll ask you if you’d like to be considered for a major outside Undergraduate Studies or Liberal Arts.

-If you select a first-choice major outside the School of Undergraduate Studies, the College of Liberal Arts or the College of Natural Sciences, you'll need to submit the following items to UT Austin by March 1 to be considered for that major:
+If you select a first-choice major outside Undergraduate Studies or Liberal Arts, you'll need to submit the following items to UT Austin by March 1 to be considered for that major:

 - Two essays (a personal essay and a statement of purpose)